voxlol/pet-shop/README.md

 The `client` folder holds most of the application code, and includes the following files:

 ```
-client
+client/
-├── components                 - Each components will have its own folder
+├── components
-│   ├── pet-shop               - A folder containing the PetShop component
-│       ├── pet-shop.js        - The JavaScript code for this component
+│   ├── PetShopWindow.js       - The JavaScript code for this component
-│       └── pet-shop.css       - The CSS code for this specific component
+│   └── PetShopWindow.scss     - The SCSS code for this specific component
 │
+├── models
+│   │
+│   └── shop.js                - The model to handle Pet Shop data
+│
+├── public
+│   └── index.html             - main html file
+│
+│── main.js                    - Where all the JavaScript starts
+└── main.scss                  - Where all the Sass starts

-├── ext                        - Small extensions to the JavaScript language.
+ext/                       - Small extensions to the JavaScript language.
 Get familiar
-│   │                            with these so you can add them to your toolbelt!
+│                            with these so you can add them to your toolbelt!
-│   │── arrays.js
+│── arrays.js
-│   │── functions.js
+│── functions.js
-│   └── globals.js
+└── globals.js
-│
-└── index.html                 - main html file
 ```

+To get started, run `node server/index.js`

 # Assignment